kevnk/kevnk.github.io/_posts/2015-03-12-quick-steps-to-setup-laravel-5-on-yosemite.md

 DB_PASSWORD=secret
 ```

-### 3. Access Database Via Sequal Pro
+### 3. Access Database Via Sequel Pro

-Open Sequal Pro and setup a new connection, replacing `YOUR_IP` with the IP you copied from step 1:
+Open Sequel Pro and setup a new connection, replacing `YOUR_IP` with the IP you copied from step 1:

 ```
 Name: My Project